Benjamin Scheuer: Stage

+A Mountain for Elodie, Scheuer's follow-up to The Lion, premiered at the 2023 Edinburgh Fringe Festival, performed by Scheuer and directed by Olivier Award-winning Polly Findlay.
+Called "Remarkable, beautiful, funny, heartbreaking" by the BBC and "a wonderful treat... make sure to bring tissues when you see A Mountain for Elodie.
+If you’re anything like me, you will need one from all the tears of joy" by Playbill.

+In 2022, The Old Vic in London commissioned and produced Scheuer's piece "Water from Dust," as part of their WHOSE PLANET ARE YOU ON series.

 In 2007 Jihad!
 The Musical, for which Scheuer wrote the music and lyrics, was performed at the Edinburgh Fringe, and in 2010 it transferred to Jermyn Street Theatre in London.

 Benjamin Scheuer has a degree in English from Harvard.
 He is an alumnus of the Johnny Mercer Songwriting Workshop, and has been writer-in-residence at the Goodspeed Opera House, The O'Neill Theatre Center, The Weston Playhouse, and Williamstown Theatre Festival.

 Scheuer toured the UK with Mary Chapin Carpenter in 2014, and has performed at such venues as the Royal Albert Hall in London and New York's Lincoln Center.